 To begin, disinfect the abdominal area of the donor euthanized estrus staged female mouse with a 70% ethanol swab [1-TXT].

-WIDE: Establishing shot of talent wiping the abdominal area of euthanized estrus staged female mouse with ethanol swab.
+WIDE: Establishing shot of talent wiping the abdominal area of euthanized estrus staged female mouse with ethanol spray.
 TXT: Euthanasia: Cervical dislocation under anesthesia of Ketamine (75 mg/kg) and Xylazine (10 mg/kg)

 Use sterile surgical scissors to make a 1-centimeter incision along the midline of the peritoneum, exposing the muscular layer [1].
 Then, use a different pair of scissors to cut through the muscle layer and reveal the pelvic cavity [2].